 The question of vertical exaggeration

-The exaggeration is normally indicated by the ratio of vertical scale to horizontal scale.
+Exaggeration is normally indicated by the ratio of vertical scale to horizontal scale.
 An exaggeration of 2:1 means that the mountains are twice as high as they were if their elevation had been left unchanged.

-As already Albert Heim (18491837)postulated, models of mountainous and hilly regions in large scale should never be exaggerated.
+As already postulated by Albert Heim (18491837), models of mountainous and hilly regions in large scale should never be exaggerated.
 But for small scale models or flat terrain, it is inevitable to exaggerate the third dimension.
 Normally, terrain models with a scale smaller than 1:50,000 are exaggerated.
 Vertical exaggeration also depends on the relief energy of the depicted landscape.
 A flat countryside must be more exaggerated than mountainous regions.
 The smaller the scale, the more extensive the exaggeration.

 Map collection ETH, Zurich

 The magnitude of the exaggeration is partly a matter of taste; the opinions of different authors diverge.
 Common exaggeration factors range from about 1.2:1 up to extremely exaggerated elevation on relief globes of perhaps 100:1.
 Normal values are within 2:1 to 10:1 depending on scale and landform.

 Every exaggeration distorts the geometrical form.
 Thus, models created for geomorphological studies should show the same scale in vertical as in horizontal dimension.

 Terrain models at small scales, covering a large part of the earth’s surface, should take the spherical curvature of the earth’s surface into account.
 This is the only way to avoid distortions.
 When terrain models are used for exact measuring purposes, it is indispensable to reproduce the earth’s curvature.
 Such a relief represents a segment of the globe.

 Collection, Department of Earth Sciences, ETH Zurich